PKUblink/Design-of-Digital-Circuits-and-Systems/README.md

 # Design of Digital Circuits and Systems

-These are three labs of Design of Digital Circuits and Systems, Peking University 2025 Spring.
+These are three labs of Design of Digital Circuits and Systems by Wu Luo, Peking University 2025 Spring.

 1: Introduction to FPGA